mlowdi/hackers-tarot/initial-notes.md

 If referring to cards by numbers remember that the first card (of course) is 0.
 It's not unnumbered!

 Also, we're currently on the Marseille ordering with Justice before Strength rather than the other way around.
-Maybe this will change, but I like how the Hacker trumps the RFC now.
+Maybe this will change.

 ## The Fool
 **The Hacker**